jaramiar/Sales-Conversion/README.md

 # Sales-Conversion
-What can we learn from a KNN classifier on the three advertisement campaigns?
-What will this tell us about them?
+What can we learn about from a KNN classifier on three advertisement campaigns?
+What will this tell us about their sales conversions?